tastyigniter/ti-ext-frontend/README.md

 ### Admin Panel

 In the admin user interface you can manage banners, featured items and images for the slider.
+Manage banners on the **Marketing > Banners** page and slider on the **System > Settings > Slider Settings** page

 ### Components